Statement of Policy in Accordance with the Family Educational Rights and Privacy Act

 • persons in an emergency in order to protect the health and safety of students or other persons.

-Students may authorize the release of non-directory information to specific individuals by changing security settings via the MyTMCC Student Center.
+Students may authorize the release of non-directory information to specific individuals by changing security settings via the MyTMCC Student Center or by submitting a printed form to Admissions and Records located at Red Mountain Building, Dandini Campus, room 319.

 At the registrar’s discretion, the campus may provide directory information to agencies, businesses and individuals with legitimate interest in the educational or career goals of the student, in accordance with the provisions of the Act to include: student name, participation in officially recognized activities and sports, address, telephone number, weight and height of members of athletic teams, most recent educational agency or institution attended, email address(s), semesters of enrollment, full-time/part-time status, degree(s) awarded, emphasis field(s), certificate field(s), honors and awards, and date(s) of graduation.